aws/iot-atlas/CONTRIBUTING.md

 ## What to expect when you contribute

 When you submit a pull request, our team is notified and will respond as quickly as we can.
 We'll do our best to work with you to ensure that your pull request adheres to our style and standards.
-If we merge your pull request, we might make additional edits later for style or clarity.
+If we merge your pull request, we might make, or request, additional edits later for style or clarity.

 The documentation in this repository are not published directly to the IoT Atlas website.
 If we merge your pull request, we'll publish your changes to the documentation website as soon as we can, but they won't appear immediately or automatically.

 We look forward to receiving your pull requests for:

-* New content you'd like to contribute (such as new designs, considerations, or examples)
+- New content you'd like to contribute (such as new patterns, considerations, or examples)
-* Inaccuracies in the content
+- Inaccuracies in the content
-* Information gaps in the content that need more detail to be complete
+- Information gaps in the content that need more detail to be complete
-* Typos or grammatical errors
+- Typos or grammatical errors
-* Suggested rewrites that improve clarity and reduce confusion
+- Suggested rewrites that improve clarity and reduce confusion

 **Note:** We all write differently, and you might not like how we've written or organized something currently.
 We want that feedback.
 But please be sure that your request for a rewrite is supported by the previous criteria.
 If it isn't, we might decline to merge it.